AcademySoftwareFoundation/OpenImageIO/INSTALL.md

  * C++14 or higher (also builds with C++17, and C++20)
      * The default build mode is C++14.
 This can be controlled by via the CMake configuration flag: `-DCMAKE_CXX_STANDARD=17`, etc.
+     * ADVISORY: We expect that OIIO 2.6 in 2024 will require C++17 or higher.
  * Compilers: gcc 6.1 - 12.1, clang 3.4 - 16, MSVS 2017 - 2019,
    Intel icc 17+, Intel OneAPI C++ compiler 2022+.
  * **CMake >= 3.15** (tested through 3.27)